-- reduce the size of your estate, and reduce or eliminate estate taxes;
+- reduces the size of your estate, and reduces or eliminates estate taxes;

-- protect the money you invest in your life insurance policy from creditors;
+- protects the money you invest in your life insurance policy from creditors;

-- eliminate the need for Probate, since the proceeds of the ILIT are transferred privately by the insurance company, to the people you designate;
+- eliminates the need for Probate, since the proceeds of the ILIT are transferred privately by the insurance company, to the people you designate;

-- allow you to control who receives the proceeds from your life insurance policy.
+- allows you to control who receives the proceeds from your life insurance policy

-- protecting the eligibility of a family member who receives government benefits;
+- protect the eligibility of another family member who receives government benefits;

-- scheduling distributions from the ILIT for a beneficiary who needs money for college tuition, graduation, or down payment for a home;
+- schedule distributions from the ILIT for a beneficiary who needs money for college tuition, graduation, or down payment for a home;

 Anyone can establish an ILIT.
 You decide on what is important to you, and we will plan the ILIT to fit your specific goals and intentions.
 Here are the steps to take: